Some much-needed backcountry time in the canyon country outside of Fruita and Grand Junction, CO.

 The Colorado National Monument was literally up the road.

-My a past partner and I had enjoyed this place in the past.
+My someone and I had enjoyed this place in the past.
 And I’ve taken hikes on my own there, too.
 But there was one canyon I wanted to see: No Thoroughfare Canyon.

 I would not have the time to do the whole canyon, but I wanted to at least explore the lower part of it.
 A free backcountry permit was just the ticket.